umijs/create-umi/README.md

 $ yarn create umi

 ?
-Select the boilerplate type (Use arrow keys) ant-design-pro  - Create project with an layout-only ant-design-pro boilerplate, use together with umi block.
+Select the boilerplate type (Use arrow keys) ant-design-pro  - Create project with a layout-only ant-design-pro boilerplate, use together with umi block.
 ❯ app             - Create project with a simple boilerplate, support typescript. block           - Create a umi block. library         - Create a library with umi.